-108. Prior to construction of the port expansion, the consent holder must provide to Council results of Full Mission Bridge Simulations (FMBS) with outcomes and recommendations (i.e. ship size, environmental conditions, tug capacities and emergency response) agreed by a Suitably Qualified and Experienced independent observer / Maritime New Zealand, or their delegated representative, observers to agree findings.
+108.110.
+Prior to construction of the port expansion, the consent holder must provide to Council results of Full Mission Bridge Simulations (FMBS) with outcomes and recommendations (e.g.i.e. ship size, environmental conditions, tug capacities and emergency response) agreed by an independent Suitably Qualified and Experienced independent observer / Maritime New Zealand, or their delegated representative, observers to agree findings.
 The FMBS are to include:

-- (a) Navigation to and from pilot boarding through to berthing at extended berth associated with resource application, all tide conditions, agreed limiting conditions (i.e. Harbourmaster limits for wind, waves, currents) with real time / model inputs into simulator; - (b) Assessment of passing ship, swing safety, emergency planning / procedures and minimum towage requirements; - (c) Manoeuvres into/out of bunker facility with new facility berths occupied / passing effects and safety / emergency procedures and risk assessment.
+- (a) Navigation to and from pilot boarding through to berthing at the extended berth associated with the resource consent application, all tide conditions, agreed limiting conditions (i.e. Harbourmaster limits for wind, waves, currents) with real time / model inputs into simulator; - (b) Assessment of passing ship, swing safety, emergency planning / procedures and minimum towage requirements; - (c) Manoeuvres into/out of Channel Infrastructure's jetty 3 bunker facility with new facility berths occupied / passing effects and safety / emergency procedures and risk assessment.

-Advice Note: The FMBS's are to include independent verification / observer as well as representation from other industry (i.e. CINZ).
+Advice Note: The FMBS's are to include independent verification / observer as well as representation from other industry (i.e. CINZ and Seafuels).
 The comprehensive inclusion of MetOcean modelling and limiting criteria for navigation, together with suitable sized (design) vessels and support vessels (tugs) to enable a range of arrival and departure manoeuvres as well as ad-hoc (unplanned) emergencies such as loss of steerage and / or loss of propulsion.
+The FMBS must also include a comprehensive full-scale mock-up of the simulated ships' bridge including a high-resolution, full-scale display of the relevant ship and surrounding area (as seen from the ship's bridge), the relevant controller hardware such as telegraph, thrusters, independent helm and Azi Pods, together with other